caltechlibrary/newt/newt-presentation.md

 - We want more from our application so more code gets written
 - Complexity accrues over time
-- A Silicon Valley influenced "best practices"
+- A Silicon Valley influenced "best practice"
     - **Systems should be designed to scale**

 # Let's talk about scale